-Quality criteria Success indicators Layout (closeness) Criterion 1.a: The storage area for equipment and medicines must be close to the care-receiver's bedroom.
-Length of shortest path between bed and storage area.
-Criterion 1.b: The care-receiver's bedroom must be close to a toilet.
-Length of shortest path between bed and toilet.
-Ac- Criterion 2.a: The width of passages should never be less than 80 cm, or 120 in the case of assisted walking.
-Walkable floor area.

-Visibility Criterion 2.b: There must be a free space with a diameter of 150 cm in the care-receiver's bedroom and bathroom.
-Area of inscribed disc with a diameter greater than 150cm within free area of the room.
-Criterion 2.c: It must be possible to approach the care-receiver's bed on three sides, ensuring a 120 cm wide band on at least one long side.
-Free area around the bed.
-Criterion 3.a: A daylight factor greater than 3% (or at least 2%) must be guaranteed in the care-receiver's bedroom.
-Percentage of daylight factor.
-Criterion 3.b: The care-receiver must be able to see out the window from the bed.
-Angle of the horizontal view that intersect the window.
-Minimum Itervention Criterion 4.1 Minimizing demolition Length of demolished partitions.
-Criterion 4.2 Minimizing new construction Length of new built partitions.
-Criterion 4.3 Minimizing the refurbishment of flooring Area of new flooring. - u Criterion 4.4 Minimizing the distance of bath- room fixtures from pre-existing drains Euclidean distance between the old and the new bathroom fixtures location
+Quality criteria Success indicators Layout (closeness) Criteria 1.a: The storage area for equipment and medicines must be close to the care-receiver's bedroom.
+Length of the shortest path between the bed and the storage area (Ls).
+Criteria 1.b: The care-receiver's bedroom must be close to a toilet.
+Length of the shortest path between bed and toilet (Lt). ity Criteria 2.a: The width of passages should never be less than 80 cm, or 120 cm in the case of as- sisted walking.
+Walkable floor area (Aw).
+Accessibility Criteria 2.b: There must be a free space with a diameter of 150 cm in the care-receiver's bedroom and bathroom.
+Ac Criteria 2.c: It must be possible to approach the care-receiver's bed on three sides, ensuring a 120-cm-wide band on at least one long side.
+Criteria 3.a: A daylight factor greater than 3% (or Visibility at least 2%) must be guaranteed in the care-receiver's bedroom.
+Percentage of daylight factor (df).
+Visi Criteria 3.b: The care-receiver must be able to see out the window from the bed.
+Angle of the horizontal view that intersects the window (θ).
+E Criteria 4.1 Minimising demolition Volume of demolished partitions (Vd).
+Minimum Intervention Criteria 4.2 Minimising new construction Volume of newly built partitions (Vn).
+Criteria 4.3 Minimising the refurbishment of flooring Area of new flooring (An).
+Criteria 4.4 Minimising the distance of bathroom fixtures from pre-existing drains The Euclidean distance between the old and the new bathroom fixture locations (Nt). $ \label{eq:continuous} % \begin{subarray}{ll} \end{subarray} % \begin{subarray}{ll} \end{subarray}$